 The Trustee considers interest rate and inflation risks to be generally unrewarded investment risks.
-As a result, the Trustee aims to hedge a large portion of the Fund's exposure to interest rate risk and inflation risk, by investing in a mixture of bonds as well as leveraged LDI arrangements managed by BMO.
-3692850The net effect of the Trustee's approach to interest and inflation risk will be to reduce the volatility of the funding level, and so the Trustee believes that it isPage 10 of 12appropriate to manage exposures to these risks in this manner and to review them on a regular basis.
+As a result, the Trustee aims to hedge a large portion of the Fund's exposure to interest rate risk and inflation risk, by setting the strategy of the Fiduciary Manager to invest in a mixture of bonds as well as leveraged LDI arrangements managed by Columbia Threadneedle Investments.

+The net effect of the Trustee's approach to interest and inflation risk will be to reduce the volatility of the funding level, and so the Trustee believes that it is appropriate to manage exposures to these risks in this manner and to review them on a regular basis.

-2.11.
+1.11.
 Other risks